This Accessibility Statement applies to: audioeye.com

 We Value Digital Inclusion

-- For Windows users: JAWS and Internet Explorer or NVDA and Firefox
+- For Windows users: JAWS and Chrome or NVDA and Firefox

 - For mobile users: VoiceOver for the iPhone and TalkBack for Android devices

-In addition to this website, we make use of different 3rd party websites such as YouTube, Twitter, and Facebook to spread news and information about AudioEye.
-These sites, which are not controlled by AudioEye, may present challenges for individuals with disabilities that we are not able to control or remediate.
-Please know that these sites are not used as the sole source of (or sole vehicle for communicating) important information.
+Throughout this website, we make use of different third-party websites such as Instagram, YouTube, Twitter, and Facebook to spread news and information about AudioEye products and services.
+These sites, which are not controlled by AudioEye, may present challenges for individuals with disabilities that we are not able to control or remedy.

-As made publicly available, here are the Accessibility Policies provided from these 3rd party sites:
+As made publicly available, here are the Accessibility Policies provided from these third-party sites: